 To do this, you need to understand how visitors interact with your site.
 Starting with free analytics tools like Google Analytics, check how long they stay on your site, which pages they visited the most, and the percentage of visitors who bounced away from the site.

 If you are tracking goal conversions of your landing pages, you can see how many visitors are placing their reservations as opposed to those who don’t.
 From here, you can benchmark your conversion rates and run some tests to increase them.

-Aside from Google Analytics, Hotjar and Crazy Egg are heat mapping tools that track visitors’ behavior on your site.
+Aside from Google Analytics, Crazy Egg, Hotjar (or alternatives to Hotjar) are all heat mapping tools that track visitors’ behavior on your site.
 They show you which buttons your visitors clicked on a page and up to what part of the page they reached before they left your website.
 Using this information, you can better optimize the performance of your pages and convince visitors to act on your CTA.

 Customer Satisfaction & Experience

 The quality of service you offer determines the kind of guest experience they will have in your hotel.
 It is ideal to go out of your way to accommodate your guests with help from effective visitor management and amenities to make their stay even more enjoyable.

 Regardless, some will enjoy their stay while others won’t.
 However, what’s important here is for you to gather information about their stay to help you provide a much better service moving forward.